zukilengcizela/zukilengcizela/README.md

 - 👋 Hi, I’m @zukilengcizela
 - 👀 I’m interested in Testing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Test Team Framework
-- 📫 How to reach me ...
+- 📫 How to reach me Slack

 <!---
 zukilengcizela/zukilengcizela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.